DynamoDB with AWS SAM - The Ultimate Guide

 It does a series of things:

-- Tells that the source code of our app is located inside
+• Specifies that the source code of our app is located inside the books directory

-function - Associates that function with API Gateway, specifically with
+• Associates that function with API Gateway, specifically with the POST /book endpoint

 But that's not all.
-We need to give our Lambda function an IAM permission to manipulate our DynamoDB table.
+We need to give our Lambda function IAM permission to manipulate our DynamoDB table.
 Luckily, AWS SAM has a set of special policy templates that make this process much faster.
-All we need to do is to include the following snippet into Properties
+All we need to do is to include the following snippet into the Properties section of our function:

-function.
-We now want to have an ability to list everything that is in the database.
+That was for the create function.
+We now want to have the ability to list everything that is in the database.

 List/get many function